ethdmill/csv_to_sqlite/README.md

 ### Getting Started

 The entire project was pretty linear, so I started with the CSV input.
 I was provided a CSV to use, so I based the program around that.
-I did not use a Scanner in an effort to keep things nice and tight, but for malleable user input, I would have implemented one that prompts the user for a file, a number of columns, and a delimiter symbol.
+I did not use a Scanner in an effort to keep things nice and tight, but for malleable user input, I would have implemented one that prompts the user for a database file name, an input file, a number of columns, and a delimiter symbol.

 Either way, it takes in the file, and then starts going through the data.
 My given CSV file used commas for delimiters, so I split the values by commas and stored the data in an ArrayList.